77Vincent/sequelize-easy-query/README.md

 * [order](#order)

 ### <a name="filterBy"></a>filterBy: string[ ]
-To filter the "User" table by "gender" and "active" column, simply do:
+Filter the "User" table by "gender" and "active" column:
 ```js
 const users = await User.findAll({
   where: seq('raw query string', {